 Post-Flashpoint / Legion Lost

-Wildfire, Dawnstar, Timber Wolf, Tyroc, Tellus, Gates, and Chameleon Girl stranded in the 21st Century on a mission to save the future; however, they must remain there after they fear they have contracted a pathogen that could destroy the 31st century if they return.
+Wildfire, Dawnstar, Timber Wolf, Tyroc, Tellus, Gates, and Chameleon Girl traveled to the 21st Century on a mission to save the future; however, they found that had to remain there after they contracted a pathogen that could destroy the 31st century if they return.

 Major Story Arcs